joeysmoll/joeysmoll.com/_portfolio/blocjams.md

 ![]({{ site.baseurl }}/img/player_bar.png)

-## The Real Project: Refactor Bloc Jams using the AngularJS framework
+## The Real Project: Refactor Bloc Jams using the Angular

+The biggest challenge was learning about these new concepts - some of which are unique to Angular and others that apply to a broader selection of software - without compromising the existing user experience originally created using jQuery.

 ### Challenge 1: Views and Routing